gordonbanderson/ss3gallery/README.md

 ###Editing Images
 For showing the main point of interest in an image, it is highly recommended to install the Focus Point module (`composer require jonom/focuspoint`).
-Here is
-why:
+Below is an example of editing an image so the main area of interest, the head of the statue, is not cropped out.

 ![Automatically cropped image of the statue, around it's centre.
 The head is all but missing.]